 Greg Geegan, WMSManaging Director, Senior Vice President, Investments

 A veteran of the financial services industry, he began his career in 1987 and shortly thereafter joined Shearson Lehman Hutton in St. Petersburg.
 After moving his practice to Tampa in 1990, he enjoyed a long tenure with Citigroup/Smith Barney.
 In 2008, he joined longtime colleagues Janet Nichols and T.J.
 King to form Nichols, Geegan and King Family Wealth Advisors.
 Just recently Greg and his business partners relocated their practice to the Carillon branch within Raymond James’ international headquarters.

-His engineering background makes him a natural to conduct the product and research analysis for the team.
+His engineering background makes him a natural to conduct the product analysis and research for the team.
 He dedicates a large percentage of his time each week to examining analytical reports, meeting with portfolio managers and specialists, and comparing and contrasting investment portfolios.
 Much of his research deals with the quantitative aspects and the risk management component of portfolio construction.

 A second-generation St. Petersburg native, Greg lives in downtown St. Petersburg with his wife, Diana, and son, Gannon.
 He is an avid outdoorsman and athlete, and enjoys sport fishing, running, tennis, weight training and hiking in the mountains of North Carolina.
 Greg also has a passion American classic and collector cars.